adimian/kirby/docs/concepts.md

 ## Scripts

 Kirby's task is to handle the execution of scripts that process data.
-The data which come from externals sources of Kirby can move between processes via Kafka topics.
+The data which come from externals sources of Kirby should move between processes via Kafka topics.

 Currently as external sources, Kirby proposes support for `Web Services`,  `Topics` and `Files`.

-The Kafka topics used by the Kirby object `Topic` are stored alongside the needed topics for Kirby.
+User's Kafka topics are stored alongside  Kirby internal topics.

-There is two types of script that can be run with Kirby :
+There are two types of script that can be run with Kirby :
 - `Scheduled`: Run at a frequency or a date given in the database (cron schedule expressions).
-- `Deamon`: Jobs that need to be run in continuous.
+- `Daemon`: Jobs that need to be run in continuous.

 .. note:: Cron schedule expressions example :